John Havan: Writing

 In 1999, Havan retired to the Philippines and began work on writing.

 Mandarin, Havan's first novel, was released in 2008.
 It covers the seventy years from 1883 to 1954, which saw the death of French colonialism in the First Indochina War and the birth of communism in Vietnam.
 The book follows Bach, the Mandarin of the title, whose life mirrors these cataclysmic changes as he grows from a boy in a rich and influential Court family in feudal Vietnam, as an embattled Mandarin struggling with the political and social realities of life under the Japanese occupation, and finally as an old man who looks back on life after surviving a Viet Minh death sentence by the Viet Minh who labeled him a blood-sucking landlord and oppressor of the people.

 The Tiger General, Havan's second novel, was released in 2011.
 Its main character is Hai, one of Bach's many illegitimate children, who was born from a casual affair with a village girl.
-Mother and son run away from the manor in Thanh Hoa province and end up as vagrants under a bridge in Ha Noi.
+Mother and son run away from the manor in Thanh Hóa province and end up as vagrants under a bridge in Ha Noi.
 Before dying of tuberculosis, she tells Hai that he was cursed at birth by three bad stars and has to survive thirty-six years before his lucky star can rise.
 Buffeted by two World Wars and the Japanese occupation, Hai goes from being a beggar and a pickpocket to a member of the communist underground resistance to a French police informer to a Japanese police analyst to a French intelligence agent.
 At thirty-six years of age, Hai comes into his own, as his mother predicted, and his rise is unstoppable.
 Recruited by the CIA, decorated by his president as a police general, Hai cuts a wide swath through his enemies after the Tet Offensive as the Tiger General, ending his career as a senior political consultant at the US State Department, working to bring freedom back to his people.

 A third planned book, Kaleidoscope of War, was scheduled for release in 2015.
 It is planned to be a collage of short stories as seen from the ground by men who fought in the Second Vietnam War from 1955 to 1975.